hyperhq/docs.hyper.sh-hyper/Feature/console/filter.md

 Action is resource specific.
 Currently the following actions are supported:

 > - Container
-> 	- Send email notification on container exit
+> 	- Send email notification on container (unexpected) exit

 # Action Reference

-### Send email notification on container exit
+### Send email notification on container (unexpected) exit
 An email notification will be sent your registered email address if a container exited unexpectedly:

 - User-trigger container stop (CLI and API) are NOT included
-- Normal container exit are included, e.g. job finished, so resource filter is best not to include such containers
+- Normal container exit are NOT included (exit code should be 0), e.g. job finished
 - Notification threshold is 5 minutes.
 All container exit events during this period will be put in one email
 - The notification email will include container id, name, exit code and time.
 - If your container repeatedly restarts (with `--restart=always` flag), only one notification will be sent within 5 minutes